frenck/awesome-home-assistant/README.md

 ## Contributing

-This awesome list is an active open-source project and are always open to people who want to contribute to it.
+This awesome list is an active open-source project and is always open to people who want to contribute to it.
 We have set up a separate document containing our [Contribution Guidelines](https://github.com/frenck/awesome-home-assistant/blob/master/CONTRIBUTING.md).